AntonioFeijaoUK/www-makeitping-cloud/docs/index.md

 ---
 layout: default
 title: Learning by doing!
-Hands-on AWS exercises with Antonio Feijao UK at AntonioAWS.com
+AWS Hands-on networking workshops with makeitping.cloud - Make it ping!
 ---

 Learning by doing!
-Hands-on [AWS](https://aws.amazon.com) exercises with [Antonio Feijao UK](https://www.antoniocloud.com) on this personal website [www.AntonioAWS.com](https://www.antonioaws.com)
+Hands-on [AWS](https://aws.amazon.com) networking workshops.

+**Disclaimer**: The opinions expressed are my own and do not necessarily represent those of current or past employers.
+The content in this website is intended for educational use.
+Use at Your Own Risk Own.

+[Makeitping.cloud](https://www.makeitping.cloud) is a personal website maintained by [Antonio Feijao UK](https://www.antoniocloud.com).

 {% avatar AntonioFeijaoUK size=200 %}

 ---

-## Posts
+## AWS networking exercises workshops

 <ul>
   {% for post in site.posts %}